TMahls/Cascadia/README.md

 # Cascadia
 Cascadia board game implemented in MATLAB.
+Credit to Randy Flynn for the creation and development of the game.

 This app was developed in R2025a but should work for previous releases, at least back to 2020.